Traditions of the wind talismans on trees:

 Most of us have seen a natural, or artificial fir decorated with lights and colourful ornaments, in order to celebrate Christmas, or the New Year.
 And this tradition is older and more worldwide than Christianity.

 In many countries, a specific, or not, kind of tree was decorated, in order to honour nature, the spirits, or the Gods.
 Gifts were placed on its base, as offerings, while, in most cases, wishes were hanged on its branches, for them to come true.
 In most cases, this is a practise to celebrate the beginning of the year, or a special, or sacred day, or period.

 The ancient Greeks would do so near the Winter Solstice to honour Zeus, or the Sun God.
 Later, Romans would adopt the custom to honour Janus, the God that actually gave his name to January.

 Of course, it is not only this period of the year that this custom takes place.
-In Japan the Tanabata festivities use the same practise to honour the meeting of two divine lovers (or two stars if you want), and this happens during summer, and in some northern European countries it was a custom to celebrate Beltane and the resurrection not of the Sun but of the Nature.
+In Japan, the Tanabata festivities use the same practise to honour the meeting of two divine lovers (or two stars, if you prefer).
+The Tanabata festival takes place during summer.
+In some northern European countries, it was a custom to celebrate Beltane and the resurrection, not of the Sun, but of the Nature.

 In any case, if you intend to use a tree, use a green tree or a sacred one at least.

-The trees are symbols of the spirits or Deities to be honoured or even just the mediums to ascent our wishes from the material world to the spiritual or divine one.
+The trees are symbols of the spirits, or Deities to be honoured, or even just the mediums to ascent our wishes from the material world to the spiritual, or divine one.

 So, have fun, have a blessed Yule, and an even more blessed New Year!